Trump Is Impeached, But There's No Endgame In Sight

 What comes next is 2020, a presidential election year likely to be unlike any other.
 The question of this president's guilt or fitness moves on to the voters and the ballot box.
 None of the three presidents who have been subject to impeachment proceedings in the past had been prospects for re-election.
 So having the voters as the ultimate deciders is unprecedented.

-How will impeachment affect the president's prospects of re-election?
+How will impeachment affect the president's prospects of reelection?
 No one knows for certain.

 It has been said the president will always carry the impeachment as a mark.
 Some call it a stain, some a mere asterisk.
-Whichever it is, it would be substantially erased by re-election.
+Whichever it is, it would be substantially erased by reelection.

 But how will the intervening year look and feel as it unfolds?
 One early suggestion may come on Feb.
-4, when President Trump is slated to deliver his State of the Union address before a joint session of Congress.
+4, when Trump is slated to deliver his State of the Union address before a joint session of Congress.
 By then, if the Senate has voted as expected, he will be able to proclaim himself exonerated.
 But he will also be facing a Congress in which a slight majority of all the members seated before him will have voted to have him removed.

-That face-off offers a metaphor for the awkward election season to come.
-The president may sense that a Senate acquittal not only exonerates him but unleashes him.
+That faceoff offers a metaphor for the awkward election season to come.
+The president may sense that a Senate acquittal not only exonerates him but also unleashes him.

-After all, neither a lengthy probe by Special Prosecutor Robert Mueller nor an actual impeachment in the House has stopped him or even slowed him down.
+After all, neither a lengthy probe by special prosecutor Robert Mueller into Russian interference in the 2016 election nor an actual impeachment in the House has stopped him or even slowed him down.
 He once said he thought Article II of the Constitution allowed him to do whatever he wants.
 In a few weeks, he may have all the more reason to think so.

-The president will surely still have his critics, in official Washington, the news media, social media, and the electorate itself.
-But with all the legal restraints of our system having proved unavailing, and with an attorney general in William Barr endorsing the most robust theories of executive power, the president may well feel himself empowered as never before.
+The president will surely still have his critics, in official Washington, the news media, social media and the electorate itself.
+But with all the legal restraints of our system having proved unavailing and with an attorney general in William Barr endorsing the most robust theories of executive power, the president may well feel himself empowered as never before.

 He would surely feel emboldened by the loyalty of his support in Congress and among those who put him in office and continue to approve his performance.
 All indications are that impeachment has only served to strengthen this bond and energize these voters.

 We do not lack for examples of what the unleashed Trump can do.
-On the night of impeachment, speaking at a rally in Battle Creek, Mich., Trump went after Rep. Debbie Dingell.
-D-Mich., whose husband John Dingell died this year after serving in Congress longer than anyone else in history.
-Angered by the widow's vote for impeachment, Trump said Dingell might not be looking down from heaven these days but "looking up" – a suggestion that brought groans among the cheers and catcalls.
+On the night of impeachment, speaking at a rally in Battle Creek, Mich., Trump went after Rep. Debbie Dingell, D-Mich., whose husband John Dingell died this year after serving in Congress longer than anyone else in history.
+Angered by the widow's vote for impeachment, Trump said Dingell might not be looking down from heaven these days but "looking up" — a suggestion that brought groans among the cheers and catcalls.
 Several Republican members from Michigan and elsewhere called on the president to apologize.

 The next day the president was enraged by one particular editorial supporting his removal from office.
-There have been many of these in newspapers around the country but this one appeared in the evangelical magazine Christianity Today, founded by Billy Graham.
+There have been many of these in newspapers across the country, but this one appeared in the evangelical magazine Christianity Today, founded by evangelist Billy Graham.
 Taking to Twitter, the president denounced "ET" and said the "Graham family" had nothing to do with it anymore.

 In the days ahead, will the president tweet comments on his continuing trial in the Senate?
 Will he continue his pursuit of foreign governments' assistance in winning a second term?